pulumi/examples/azure-py-hdinsight-spark/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Spark on Azure HDInsight example
+# Spark on Azure HDInsight

 An example Pulumi component that deploys a Spark cluster on Azure HDInsight.